 - ΚΡΑΣΙ (κρασί) pronounced krahsEE means wine in Greek

 Note that the syllable where the stress goes is very important in Greek.
 In the above table, the syllable that should be stressed has been capitalized.

 For the most part, visitors tend to stress words in the wrong syllable, which apparently many Greeks find quite amusing!
-Putting together correct sentences in Greek is another matter altogether.
+The correct Greek pronunciation is quite important.

 They didn’t invent the phrase “it’s all Greek to me” for no reason!

 Oh, and if you were wondering, the Greeks say “it’s all Chinese to me”!

 If you want to explore learning Greek further, you might find some of the following helpful.
 From Greek phrasebooks and audio books on how to learn basic Greek, to full deep dive courses, take your pick!

 Pin this guide to useful Greek phrases for later

 Do you have a vacation planning board on pinterest?
 Please pin this guide to everyday Greek words to use on your vacation for later!